 A graphic artist, activist, author and hand-painted lettering specialist, Ben Tallon is a man of many talents.
 He started his career with clients such as The Guardian and WWE, and his unmistakable style has been catching the eye of creative directors worldwide ever since.

-The Manchester-based illustrator also hosts his own podcast Arrest All Mimics, which focuses on original thinking and innovation.
-This month, he celebrates 10 years of working for himself so we thought we'd pick his brains on the key lessons he's learned along the way.
+The Manchester-based illustrator also hosts his podcast Arrest All Mimics, which focuses on original thinking and innovation.
+This month, he celebrates ten years of working for himself, so we thought we'd pick his brains on the key lessons he's learned along the way.
 Ben, it's over to you.

 1. Keep an open mind

 I spent so much time focused on early goals, barreling down the path I’d set like a wild dog that I failed to notice the unexpected things happening right in front of and around me.
 Creativity cannot be planned and scheduled; it tends to manifest in many different ways and in forms you’d never anticipated, bringing about exciting twists.
 If you pin too much on things being a certain way at a specific time, the unavoidable deviances will annoy you more.